In Tokyo, a growing sense of angst over virus-hit Games

 TOKYO: For weeks, Olympic organisers have relentlessly pushed a consistent message: The Summer Games in Tokyo will not be cancelled or postponed.

-As recently as Thursday, Olympic Minister Seiko Hashimoto said "cancellation or delay of the Games would be unacceptable for the athletes."
+"Cancellation or delay of the Games would be unacceptable for the athletes," Olympics Minister Seiko Hashimoto said recently.

 But behind the scenes, sponsors who have pumped billions of dollars into the Games have grown increasingly nervous about how the coronavirus outbreak will impact the tournament.

-When organisers and sponsors met privately to discuss preparations last Wednesday, the companies learned there had been no decision on whether - or when - there would be any changes to the Games.
+When organisers and sponsors met privately to discuss preparations last Wednesday, the companies learned there had been no decision on whether - or when - there would be any change to the Games.

 "A lot of people are starting to worry, but there's nothing much we can do," a representative of an Olympic sponsor, who was present at the previously unreported meeting, told Reuters.

-"If this continues into April, May, June, it will be an issue, but we're still waiting to see what will happen," added the representative, who was not authorised to speak to the media and spoke on condition of anonymity.
+"If this continues into April, May, June, it will be an issue, but we're still waiting to see what will happen," added the representative, who was not authorised to speak to the media and declined to be identified.

 "Nothing has been decided.
 On the inside, it's a mess," said a person briefed on the meeting, speaking on condition of anonymity because of the sensitivity of the matter.